jdart1/arasan-chess/README.md

 if using xboard/Winboard, or the "debug=true" option if using Arasan as a UCI engine.
 You normally shouldn't need to turn this on.

+- -tbpath: specifies the Syzygy tablepath path and enables use of tablebases.
+Under Windows, path components should be separated by ';', while under Linux or MacOS, they should be separated by ":".

 - -ics: outputs additional info when playing on a chess server.

 If the word "bench" is specified on the command line, then Arasan will